-I'm Ed Smith, a Rocklin Pedestrian Accident Lawyer.
 When a vehicle collides with a pedestrian, the consequences can be deadly.
 For example, a pedestrian was hit and killed by a vehicle driven by a Rocklin police officer who was off-duty at the time.
 The officer had reportedly just completed a shift and was operating his personal vehicle while traveling on Rocklin Road east of Granite Drive.
 The injured pedestrian died as a result of her extensive bodily injuries.

 Unfortunately, serious accidents between pedestrians and motorists are quite common.
-According to the National Highway Traffic Safety Administration, there are about 75,000 pedestrian accidents leading to differing levels of bodily injury each year.
+According to the National Highway Traffic Safety Administration, about 75,000 pedestrian accidents are leading to differing levels of bodily injury each year.
 In addition, about 4,000 of these accidents ultimately result in the death of the injured pedestrian.
 This means that for every two hours, a pedestrian dies from his or her injuries.
 It also means that a pedestrian accident occurs about every 7 minutes.Types of Bodily Injuries Suffered by Pedestrians When Hit by a Motorist

 In accidents involving pedestrians, it is usually the pedestrian that absorbs the full force and damage from the collision.
-This is why pedestrian injuries are usually quite severe and potentially catastrophic.
+This is why pedestrian injuries are often quite severe and potentially catastrophic.
 Some common injuries pedestrians suffer when hit by a vehicle include: